 What’s so good about a programme comprised exclusively of bodyweight exercises?
 Let’s count the ways.

-Practicalities.
 With no need for equipment you can train in the park (or in your living room) while saying adios to gym fees, queuing for apparatus and fiddling with poundages.
-And don’t worry – that hot instructor will probably still be there when you go back.
+And don’t worry – the machines will probably still be there when you go back.
 That’s if you go back: the purity of body-weight training, once experienced, is like the call of the siren.

 Okay, we’ve already discussed garaging all your equipment.
 But you could go the other way and add a new item – and it needn’t be high-tech or expensive.
 In fact, the more basic the better.
 It’s like what Apollo Creed told a jaded Rocky in Rocky III about getting back the edge: “The way to get it back is to go back to the beginning.”